 Sunlight is a highly beneficial renewable resource.
 However, it’s not only beneficial for solar technology, it’s also beneficial for everyday use in a home.
 Making home improvement changes that focus on natural lighting can help to decrease the use of energy-sucking artificial light by utilizing natural sunlight in the home for as long as possible throughout the day.

 Replacing walls with windows, installing a sliding glass door, or putting in a skylight are all ways to add more natural light to a home.
 The important thing to remember is that windows also lose more heat than a wall, so it’s best not to create a heating problem with a natural lighting solution.
-Windows should be thick, sealed well, and winterized as to not waste energy.
+Windows should be thick, sealed well, and winterized so as to not waste energy.

 Measure Energy Use

 Sometimes the most helpful resource in examining how to create a home that is beneficial for the environment is to measure how much energy a home uses.
-This will give a person a better idea on the home improvement choices to make that will make the biggest impact.
+This will give a person a better idea of the home improvement choices to make that will make the biggest impact.
 This is why a smart home improvement project might be the most helpful home improvement project to consider.

 There are a variety of smart home upgrades to make that can measure energy use in order to identify which energy problems to fix.
 Not only do they measure energy use, they can also alter energy use with AI technology based on preferences and patterns.
 It can also allow a homeowner to control temperature, lights, and appliances remotely.
 Implementing smart home technology can be an upgrade and a great asset to manage energy use at the same time.